 - Straining Utensil -You can use cheesecloth, a nut milk bag or a mesh strainer here!

 - Airtight containers - To store the blueberries, basil and sugar while they macerate.

 - Bottles - To store the shrub in the fridge.

 You can make shrub syrup two ways: the hot way and the cold way.
-This recipe uses the cold way, which is lengthier, but truer to a classic shrub.
+This recipe uses the cold or room temperature method, which is lengthier, but truer to a classic shrub.
 Putting in the time and patience is so worth it because the finished berry shrub is beautifully flavored!
 Plus, the method is practically foolproof:

 Step 2: Let the berries macerate.
 Stir the sugar and basil leaves in with the muddled blueberries.
-Transfer to an airtight container and let the berries macerate for 1 day.
+Transfer to an airtight container and let the berries macerate for 1 day for best results.

 Step 3: Squeeze out the juice.
 Use cheesecloth or a fine mesh strainer to strain the macerated blueberries the next day.
 Squeeze out as much blueberry juice as possible.